foundersandcoders/workshop-api/morning-workshop.md

 1. Go to the the [Government Petition Website](https://petition.parliament.uk/petitions/) and find a petition that interests you.
 2. Got to the bottom of the page and click on the 'Get petition data (json format)'.
-3. Now you can see the benefits of JSON View as as the JSON object is in a nice and easy readable format.
+3. Now you can see the benefits of JSON View as as the JSON object is in a nice and easy to read format.
+4. Who can tell me how many signatures they got in Clacton ?

 ## Further Reading
 [TfL Unified API Part 1: Introduction](http://blog.tfl.gov.uk/2015/10/01/tfl-unified-api-part-1-introduction/)